klenin/Yuzu/Yuzu/docs/reference.md

 Default value is `false`.

 #### `Comments`

 If `true`, single-line comments starting with double slash (`//`) are accepted during deserialization.
 Comments are ignored and not preserved on roundtrip.
 Default value is `false`.

 #### `BOM`

 If `true`, UTF-8 byte order mark (bytes `EF BB BF`) is allowed before the first byte of input stream during deserialization.
 Default value is `false`.

 #### `FloatingPointFormat`

 If empty, `float` and `double` values are serialized by internal code.
 Otherwise, `ToString(FloatingPointFormat)` is used.
 Note that roundtrip is only guaranteed when using internal serializer.
 Default value is empty string.

+#### `UnknownNumberType`

+Controls type of boxed numbers created when there is no type information available.
+Possible values are:

+* `Double` -- numbers are converted to `double` (with possible loss of precision if not representable exactly),
+* `Minimal` -- numbers are converted to minimal integer type if they have integer representation (with possible overflow error), or `double` otherwise.

+Default value is `Double`.

 ## `Binary options`